rev-net/memo/pitch.md

 ## Thesis

 We're doubling down on revnets as a vision of how wealth will be most productively created and distributed in our future characterized by digital networks and cryptographic identities.
-We're after partners to help propel this thesis forward.
+We're open to partners who can help propel this thesis forward.

 ## Context